ml-sudocode/veridox/README.md

   ```var originalUrl = req.originalUrl
   ```
   Then, using regex, i grabbed the entryId, and proceeded to call the Tierion API
+  - On second thoughts, I wonder if React (with its virtual DOM and built-in interactivity) would have solved this problem more easily

 ### Full CRUD
 - Full Create, Read, Update and Delete capabilities for Entries.
 Neither of my previous 2 projects had full CRUD, so I'm happy with the progress

+### Styling
+- Styling has always been low priority to me, so my knowledge has been limited.
+I took it up one tiny notch in this project with several different components provided in the Bulma CSS framework e.g. tiles, forms, hero
+- Sorry, I know it's still ugly

 ## Areas for Improvement
 Functionality